-The 600 samples are divided into two even sets, 300 samples (consist of different seam pucker grades that has been graded by human experts) each for training and testing.
-After training the network gains the ability to determine seam quality, new samples not presented for training thus can be used to test the performance of the trained SOM classifier.
-The results are compared to the grades given by human experts.
-Classification results of the SOM classifier are displayed by a confusion matrix in Table 3, where H represents the grades given by human experts and S denotes SOM network outputs.
-In the confusion matrix, each cell contains the number of samples classified for the corresponding combination of desired and actual network outputs.
-The value of cell (i, j) represents the number of classifications of a seam in class j into class i.
-If all the entries located along the main diagonal, it means that the classification results of neural networks are totally accord with that of human experts.
-It can be observed that the error of all the samples being misclassified is only one grade.
+The 600 samples are randomly divided 100 times into two even sets, 300 samples (consist of different seam pucker grades that has been graded by human experts) each for training and testing.
+After training the network gains the ability to determine seam quality, new samples not presented for training thus can be used to test the performance of the trained SOM classifier; the result are compared to the grade given by human experts.
+The training and testing processes are performed 100 times with different sets of seam pucker samples, and the average classification accuracy rate is 88.3%.